 The School Business Professionals Apprenticeship (SBPA) is an opportunity like no other!

 The SBPA will typically take around 21 months of practical learning (timescales may vary depending on your weekly contracted hours) and is open to school business managers (or similar) at all levels.
-If you work term-time only, then your apprenticeship study time is likely to be extended pro rata.
+If you work term-time only, then your apprenticeship study time will be extended pro rata.

 Finally, you will need to complete a one-day assessment centre (end-point assessment or EPA) once you have completed all activities.
 This end-point assessment (EPA) should take place within a 3-month window after the successful completion of your apprenticeship studies.

-The programme will include 5 one-day face-to-face sessions together with online and work-based learning, covering a wide range of operational and management skills, knowledge, self-awareness and behaviours.
+The programme will include 5 one-day face-to-face sessions, up to 6 on-site coach visits at your school together with online and work-based learning covering a wide range of operational and management skills, knowledge, self-awareness and behaviours.